 Get answers to frequently asked questions about domain names

 A domain name is a unique word or phrase in a particular format that allows people to find information on the Internet.
 The Domain Name System (DNS) maps domain names to servers where the content resides, based on each server's Internet Protocol (IP) address (for example, 192.0.2.53 or 2001:503:A83:0:0:2:30).
-Instead of searching for information by IP address, a domain name allows people to search for websites and send email using familiar, easy-to-remember domain names.
+Instead of searching for information by IP address, a domain name allows people to search for websites and send e-mail using familiar, easy-to-remember domain names.

 Every domain name ends with a top-level domain (TLD), which are the two or three letters after ".", such as .com or .tv.
 Every TLD is managed by an authoritative registry, a single place where domain names are registered and the associated name servers are identified.
 There are currently two types of TLDs: generic top-level domains (gTLDs) such as .com, .net, .tv, .name and .cc and country code top-level domains (ccTLDs) such as .de, .fr, .nl, .cc, .uk and .cn.
 ICANN has announced a timeline for the introduction of new extensions, commonly referred to as New gTLDs.

 The portion of the domain name that appears immediately to the left of the top-level domain is the second-level domain name (the "verisign" in "verisign.com", for example).
-Many organizations and individuals register multiple domain names using the same second-level domain name with different top-level domain (TLD) names (verisign.com, verisign.tv, verisign.cc, etc.).
+Many organisations and individuals register multiple domain names using the same second-level domain name with different top-level domain (TLD) names (verisign.com, verisign.tv, verisign.cc, etc.).

 The portion of the domain name that appears before the second-level domain name, separated by a dot, is the third-level domain name.
 The most common third-level domain name is www.
-Third-level domain names, also called subdomains, are often used to categorize special sections of a website, such as investor information at "investor.verisign.com."
+Third-level domain names, also called subdomains, are often used to categorise special sections of a website, such as investor information at "investor.verisign.com."
 A third-level domain name does not have to be registered and is created on the website host server.
 However, the .name registry does allow registration of third-level domain names so that individuals may register domain names that match their actual names such as firstname.lastname.name.

 The Internet Corporation for Assigned Names and Numbers (ICANN) coordinates the unique identifiers used for computers connecting to the Internet globally.
 It is a not-for-profit, public-benefit corporation with participants from all over the world dedicated to keeping the Internet secure, stable and interoperable.
 It promotes competition and develops policy on the Internet's unique identifiers.

 Registration is the provisioning process to register a domain name with the appropriate naming authority.
-When you create a website or set-up an email account, you have to tell the Internet where that content is located.
-Domain names are registered for a period of one to ten years by an individual or an organization.
+When you create a website or set up an e-mail account, you have to tell the Internet where that content is located.
+Domain names are registered for a period of one to ten years by an individual or an organisation.
 A user requests a domain name from a registrar.
 The registrar verifies that the domain name is available by checking with the registry that manages the corresponding TLD.
 If it is available, the registrar registers the domain name with the registry, which adds it to the registry database.
 At the end of the registration period, the domain name registrant has the option to renew the domain name or let it expire.